Iordanovca: Places of Interest

+The Town Hall of Iordanovca is the Soviet-era local administrative office.
+It holds the mayor's office as well as the local council.

 Demographics

 According to the 2014 Moldovan census, Iordanovca had a population of 761 residents.
 The village covers an area of 14.40 km² and has a population density of 52.85 inhabitants per square kilometer.
 It is entirely rural, with 376 males (49.4%) and 385 females (50.6%).
 In terms of age distribution, the majority of the population is of working age, with 589 individuals (77.4%) between the ages of 15 and 64.
 The younger population, those aged 0-14 years, accounts for 123 individuals (16.2%), while 49 people (6.4%) are aged 65 or older.
 Ethnically, Iordanovca is primarily composed of Moldovans, who make up 565 individuals (75.1%) of the population.
 A significant minority, 187 people (24.9%), identify as Romanians.
 This ethnic distinction is also reflected in the languages spoken: while 592 individuals (79.5%) speak Romanian as their native language, 153 (20.5%) speak Moldovan.
 Religion in Iordanovca is homogenous, with all of the population identifying as Orthodox Christians.
 The vast majority of residents were born in Moldova, with only 8 people (1.1%) born in the Commonwealth of Independent States.